wri/zonal-stats-app/README.md

 Mosaic Name | Data within Mosaic
 ----- | -----
-loss | UMD Hansen Loss tiles
-tcd | UMD Hansen Tree Cover Extent tiles area | Custom Built Area Tiles biomass (optional) | Woods Hole Research Center Biomass in Mg/Ha
+loss | UMD Hansen Loss tiles.
+NOTE: Make the datatype for this unsigned 16 bit integers.
+This is necessary if running the tool for all tcd levels or the 51-75% and 76-100% levels.
+Otherwise, tcd results for >50% will not be included in the output csv. tcd | UMD Hansen Tree Cover Extent tiles area | Custom Built Area Tiles biomass (optional) | Woods Hole Research Center Biomass in Mg/Ha